nxtlytics/ivy-documentation/howto/Processes/Creating_new_AWS_GovCloud_accounts.md

 -   Example: [dev.example.com](https://github.com/nxtlytics/ivy-terragrunt-core/blob/master/commercial/aws/ivy-master-prod/route53/example.com/terragrunt.hcl#L32-L50)

-**Note: **GovCloud and China does not let you create public hosted zones just create the hosted zone in the main account and then setup the delegation here also, youn may use our [terraform route53 module](https://github.com/nxtlytics/ivy-terraform-modules/tree/master/aws/route53)
+**Note: **GovCloud does not let you create public hosted zones just create the hosted zone in the main account and then setup the delegation here also, youn may use our [terraform route53 module](https://github.com/nxtlytics/ivy-terraform-modules/tree/master/aws/route53)